 Chronoacupuncture is an ancient Chinese healing system according to which acupuncture points are selected in accordance to space and time rather than the person’s individual diagnosis.
 Every two hours there is a different acupuncture point, called "open point", which is active and particularly healing for that period of time.
-By stimulating this open point the ancient Chinese teachings say that all turbid/excess energy will exit the body while deficient body energy will get supplemented.
+By stimulating this open point the ancient Chinese teachings say that all turbid/excess energy exit the body while deficient body energy gets supplemented.
 Thus the hidden potential of Nature steps in to balance the person’s physiology and emotionality.

 The open point is calculated using data about both space and time.
 According to our location on earth we will be in a different time zone.
 There cannot be one unified open point for all locations because not all locations have the same time zone; during the different hours of the day different energies are active.
 Thus the open point for the different world locations vary in accordance to their corresponding time zone.